ishan-marikar/infinite-fun-space/irssi.markdown

     /away

-Irssi logs important messages (by default: private messages to you and messages that match any of our hilights) when you're away and prints them to the status window when come back.
+By default private messages to you and messages that match any of our hilights are logged while you're away, and printed to the status window when you come back.
+I think these are the default settings:

     /set awaylog_level = msgs hilight
     /set awaylog_file = ~/.irssi/away.log
+    /save

 ## IRC Commands